neondatabase/website/content/release-notes/2023-03-13-storage-and-compute.md

 - Compute: Added support for the Postgres `prefix`, `hll` and `plpgsql_check` extensions.
 For more information about Postgres extensions supported by Neon, see [Postgres extensions](/docs/extensions/pg-extensions/).
 - Compute, Pageserver, Safekeeper: Added support for RS384 and RS512 JWT tokens, used to securely transmit information as JSON objects.
 - Pageserver: Removed the block cursor cache, which provided little performance benefit and would hold page references that caused deadlocks.
-- Autoscaling: Added support for scaling Neon's local file cache size when scaling a virtual machine.